UN envoy says hard to hold Libya elections in December | AFP - This kiji is

 Also present were Aguila Saleh Issa, the parliament speaker based in the eastern city of Tobruk, and Khalid Al-Mishri, the head of the High Council of State.

-The Paris agreement set a September 16 deadline for conditions to be met for parliamentary and presidential elections to be held by the end of this year.
+The Paris agreement included a September 16 deadline to come up with an electoral law, forming the "constitutional base" for a vote later in the year.

-This was to be based on a new constitution that would have to be put to a referendum, as well as a new electoral law.

-But many observers have said the timetable was overly ambitious given ongoing instability and territorial disputes across the country, along with an economy that is flagging despite Libya's vast oil wealth.
+But many observers have said the timetable was overly ambitious given ongoing instability and territorial disputes across the country, along with a economy that is flagging despite Libya's vast oil wealth.

-The United Nations is hoping that elections will help turn the page on years of chaos in Libya.
+The United Nations is hoping that presidential and parliamentary elections will help turn the page on years of chaos in Libya.

 On Monday France called for stronger UN sanctions on Libyans who stand in the way of a political solution.